stanfordnlp/stanza/_pages/word_vectors.md

 In addition to the CoNLL shared task vectors and the Fasttext vectors mentioned above, some languages use specific word vector packages.

+### CoNLL 17

+For many of the languages which were in the conll 17 shared task, the word vectors used by default are the word vectors provided in that task.

+New in v1.5.1
+{: .label .label-green }

+Starting with Stanza 1.5.1, the conll17 word vectors are all marked as such in the pretrain filename.

+### Fasttext

+Other languages use either the [Fasttext for 157 languages](https://fasttext.cc/docs/en/crawl-vectors.html) or [Fasttext Wiki](https://fasttext.cc/docs/en/pretrained-vectors.html) word vectors.

+New in v1.5.1
+{: .label .label-green }

+Starting with Stanza 1.5.1, those vectors are marked with either `fasttext157` or `fasttextwiki`, as appropriate.

 ### Armenian and Western Armenian

 [Glove vectors specifically for Armenian](https://github.com/ispras-texterra/word-embeddings-eval-hy)